Skip to content

 BorderRadiusnumber0Rounded-corner mask radius in pixels

 The terminal grid is derived after all settings are applied.
-Width, height, padding, font size, letter spacing, and line height determine the PTY columns and rows.
+Margin, window-bar decoration, and any presentation row needed for captions or KeyboardOverlayLocation CaptionRow are subtracted from width and height first, then padding, font size, letter spacing, and line height determine the PTY columns and rows.
 Extremely small dimensions are clamped to at least one row and one column.

 Adds a primary output.
 Supported extensions are .gif, .png, .json, .mp4, and .webm.
 An extensionless output path is treated as a directory for numbered PNG frames.
 Unsupported extensions fail before shell startup.